elifesciences/elife-continuum-documentation/deployment-and-configuration.md

 ## Setting up a domain and subdomain in AWS

-From Route53 ...
+Two hosted zones must be created in Route 53:

+- a public hosted zone (e.g. `thedailybugle.org`) which serves traffic coming from outside the VPC
+- a private hosted zone (e.g. `thedailybugle.internal`) which serves internal traffic between the instances.

+The domains of these two hosted zones should be configured into `continuum.yaml`, as the `domain` and `intdomain` keys in the `defaults` section.

 ## VPN and subnets

+All the resources that follow should be created within the `us-east-1` AWS region, which is the only one supported at the moment.

 If you are creating a new account, AWS should create a VPC for you, but if you have an older account you may need to create your own VPC.

 Go to the VPC Dashboard and create a VPC.
 I used `10.0.0.0/16` as the CIDR value.

 Next go to the Subnets tab and create two subnets, making sure to choose different availability zones for each one.
-I used a `10.0.128.0/17` / `10.0.128.0/17` split when creating them.
+I used a `10.0.0.0/17` / `10.0.128.0/17` split when creating them, which assigns half the available private IP addresses to each.

 You will now have values for: